Block Model 3D Display

 When viewed as blocks, points or strings, it is possible to apply a sequence animation.
 This animation can be configured and played back entirely from within your Studio 3 application.
 You can even record the results to an AVI or WMV video file using the standard simulation recording functions (see Related Topics for more information).

-The Block Model Properties dialog for a data set viewed in this way allows you to select any numeric field, held within the block model database, that can be used to define how the view of the model is built up on screen.
-For example, if you were to select the IJK field to represent the sequencing order, you could then use the Sequence Control dialog (right-click the block model in the Project Files control bar and select the Sequence Control option - note that this option is only available if a sequencing field has already been defined for the selected object).
+The Block Model Properties screen lets you select any numeric field, held within the block model database, that can be used to define how the view of the model is built up on screen.
+For example, if you were to select the IJK field to represent the sequencing order, you could then use the Sequence Control tool (right-click the block model in the Sheets or Project Data control bar and select the Sequence Control option.

-This dialog is used to set up the start and end points of the animation, and to control playback on screen. once an animation is setup, you can record the final screen activity to an external AVI or WMV file using the Simulation toolbar controls (for more information, see Recording a Simulation).
+The properties screen lets you set up the start and end points of the animation and control playback on screen. once an animation is configured, you can record the final screen activity to an external AVI or WMV file using the Simulation toolbar controls.
+See Recording a Simulation.

-• It is not possible to define more than one sequencing field for a loaded object.
+Note: you can't define more than one sequencing field for an overlay.